jhha85/enhancements/keps/sig-node/20200203-memory-manager.md

 #### The Concept of Reserved Zone

 Memory Manager has the concept of reserved zone to calculate NUMA node affinity precisely.
-The Reserved zone is literally reserved for the containers which has Guaranteed QoS.
+The reserved zone is literally reserved for the containers which has Guaranteed QoS.
 Container doesn't always consume memory as much as they requested.
 For example container may request 5Gbi memory, but it can consumes only 3Gbi at runtime.
 Memory Manager treats requested memory of Guaranteed QoS containers as reserved memory.
 Memory Manager guarantee Guaranteed QoS containers usage of memory and hugepages on single NUMA node as they requested by using [CPUSET enforcement](#cpuset-enforcement) and [OOM Score Enforcement](#oom-score-enforcement).

            +---------------+------------+--------------+
            |               |       Allocatable         |